 }

-Mark had deep expertise in type systems and compilers from his work on language tooling.
-He saw immediately that this wasn't just a string-munging problem—there were real computer science challenges here.
+I hacked together a prototype—paste JSON, get Swift structs—and showed it to Mark.
+He had deep expertise in type systems and compilers, and saw immediately that this wasn't just string munging.
 How do you infer the best types from sample data?
 How do you handle heterogeneous arrays?
 How do you know when an object is really a dictionary?

 The Architecture: Read, Simplify, Render